GreenInfo-Network/nyc-crash-mapper/README.md

 #### SQL
 PostgreSQL and PostGIS power the app via CARTO.

 The app uses ES6 Template Literals to generate SQL queries based on values from the Redux Store.
-These are available in `./src/constants/sql_queries.js`.
+These are available in [./src/constants/sql_queries.js](./src/constants/sql_queries.js).

-Sample SQL queries are stored in `./sql/crash_mapper_queries.sql`, purely for reference and are not used by the app during runtime.
+Sample SQL queries are stored in `./sql` are for reference and are not used by the app during runtime.

-#### Sass variables
+#### Sass
 This app uses [SASS]() which compiles down to regular CSS.
-The Sass is organized into partials that map to specific React components in [./scss/components/]('./scss/components/').
+The Sass is organized into partials that map to specific React components in `./scss/components/`.

 #### Skeleton
-The template uses a slightly modified [Sass version](https://github.com/WhatsNewSaes/Skeleton-Sass) of [Skeleton](http://getskeleton.com/).
-To minimize the compiled CSS footprint, comment out any unused Skeleton modules in [`skeleton.scss`](./scss/skeleton/skeleton.scss).
+The app uses a slightly modified [Sass version](https://github.com/WhatsNewSaes/Skeleton-Sass) of the [Skeleton](http://getskeleton.com/) CSS framework.